 Interestingly, harp music seems to have the same effect on dogs as they did on the ancient Greek and Roman aristocracy of old.
 Reduced stress is one of the effects of playing harp music around dogs (Boone et al. 2003; PDF).
 This is seen by the decrease in physiological measures, such as heart rate and respiration rate.

 Another study showed that dogs responded to 5-10 minutes of sound exposure at 80dB with a transient increase in blood sugar.
-It should be noted that when you're learning how to mentally stimulate a dog, different breeds may respond differently to auditory stimulation.
+It should be noted that when you're attempting to stimulate your dog mentally, different breeds may respond differently to auditory stimulation such as specific songs.
 For example, larger breeds expressed greater interest in harp music compared to smaller breeds.

 4. Dog Toys